 Reporting IRMER incidents

-If you wish to bookmark the form, please use this page and not the link for the form itself as this can result in a duplication of the IRMER reference number generated by the form.
+Note: If you wish to bookmark the form, bookmark this page and not the link for the form itself.
+This is to make sure your report is given a unique reference number.

 What happens next?